 Foundation, Corporate, and Government Relations

 The Office is staffed by an Assistant Vice President for Academic Resources who reports directly to the Vice President of Institutional Advancement, as well as an Associate Director.
 The Assistant Vice President's primary responsibility is to work with senior administration and the faculty on the development of proposals to support institutional priorities.
-In addition, the Assistant Vice President serves as an ex officio member of the Steering Committees for the Center for Peace and Global Citizenship, the John B. Hurford Humanities Center and the Marian E. Koshland Integrated Natural Sciences Center.
+In addition, the Assistant Vice President serves as an ex officio member of the Steering Committees for the Center for Peace and Global Citizenship, the John B. Hurford '60 Center for the Arts and Humanities and the Marian E. Koshland Integrated Natural Sciences Center.
 The Assistant Vice President is also the head of the Art Collections Advisory Committee.

 The Associate Director manages the faculty grant-seeking program, and is the primary point of contact for government grant applications.
 He also identifies and researches possible new foundation, government, and corporate funders; and he works to ensure proper stewardship and reporting of active grants.
 Faculty members can learn about the grant-seeking service at Haverford College through the Faculty Grant-Seeking site.